 - 4 sprigs thyme

-Combine stock, gelatin, tomato paste, soy sauce, anchovies, and Worcestershire sauce in a blender and blend on high speed until homogenous.
+Combine stock, tomato paste, anchovies, gelatin, soy sauce, and Worcestershire sauce in a blender and blend on high speed until homogenous.
 Set aside.

-Adjust oven rack to lower position and preheat oven to 300°F. In a large Dutch oven, heat oil over medium-high heat until shimmering.
+Adjust oven rack to lowest position and preheat oven to 300°F (150°C).
+In a large Dutch oven, heat oil over medium-high heat until shimmering.
 Season beef all over with salt and pepper and add to Dutch oven.
 Cook, turning occasionally, until beef is well browned on 2 sides, about 10 minutes.
 Transfer beef to a rimmed baking sheet or large plate and set aside.

 Add mushrooms to Dutch oven and cook, stirring, until liquid is released and mushrooms begin to brown, about 6 minutes, lowering heat as necessary to prevent scorching.
 Add diced carrots and pearl onions and cook, stirring, until well-browned on all sides.
-Season to taste with salt and pepper then transfer to a bowl and set aside.
+Season to taste with salt and pepper, transfer to a bowl, and set aside.

 Add halved yellow onion to Dutch oven, cut-side-down.
-Add whole carrots, celery sticks, and garlic.
+Add whole carrots, celery stalks, and garlic.
 Cook, turning carrots, celery, and garlic occasionally until all the vegetables are well-browned, about 4 minutes.

 Add wine or sherry, scrape up browned bits with a wooden spoon, and cook until reduced by 3/4, about 3 minutes.
 Add broth mixture and bring to a simmer.
 Remove from heat.

 Cut seared steaks into 1 1/2- to 2-inch chunks and transfer to a large bowl.
 Toss with flour.
 Add beef and any juices accumulated in the tray or plate to the Dutch oven along with bay leaves and thyme sprigs.
 Stir to combine and return to a simmer over medium heat.
-Transfer to oven, cover with lid partially open, and cook until beef is starting to become tender, about 1 hour 30 minutes.
-Liquid should be at a slow, steady simmer the entire time.
+Transfer to oven, cover with lid partially open, and cook until beef is starting to become tender, about 1 1/2 hours.
+Liquid should hold a slow, steady simmer the entire time.
 Adjust oven temperature if necessary during cooking.

 Remove stew from oven.
 If necessary, place over a burner and simmer for up to 15 minutes to reduce to desired consistency.
 Stir in peas.
 Season to taste with salt and pepper if necessary.
-Serve immediately, or let cool overnight or for up to 5 days and reheat to serve.
+Serve immediately, or refrigerate overnight or for up to 5 days and reheat to serve.